farmland-game/farmland-contracts/documents/Corn-Contract.md

 using SafeMath for uint256;
 ```

 This is the first line of contract and is an extremely important security feature.
-We use OpenZeppelin SafeMath for all arithmetic operations to avoid Integer Overflow and Underflow attacks as described here: https://consensys.github.io/smart-contract-best-practices/known_attacks/#integer-overflow-and-underflow
+We use OpenZeppelin SafeMath for all arithmetic operations to avoid [Integer Overflow and Underflow attacks as described here](https://consensys.github.io/smart-contract-best-practices/known_attacks/#integer-overflow-and-underflow)

 ## Security: Our Modifiers